osohq/oso/new-docs/content/any/learn/policies/examples/rbac/index.md

 hierarchies, and we added a few inline queries to test our policy.

-Things started to get really interesting when we registered the `User` model with oso, with that one-line change in our application code unlocking the powerful pattern of writing authorization logic directly over the fields and methods of our existing application model.
+Things started to get really interesting when we registered the `User` model with Oso, with that one-line change in our application code unlocking the powerful pattern of writing authorization logic directly over the fields and methods of our existing application model.